 Who is Mirjam Yeboah?

-Mirjam Yeboah (she/they) a queer, Fennoswedish-Ghanaian costume designer, textile artist and educator based in Helsinki.
+Mirjam Yeboah (she/they,) a queer, Fennoswedish-Ghanaian costume designer, textile artist and educator based in Helsinki.
 I grew up in a creative family in Kirkkonummi and graduated with a BA in Fashion Design and Global Education from the University of Lapland, in 2016.
-I have since worked in various projects in fashion, costume and multidisciplinary art fields.
+I have since worked in various projects in fashion, costume and multidisciplinary art.

 My art practice conveys a strong vision and my work is rooted in the complexities of hybridity, belonging, and transformation.
 I explore liminal spaces as the thresholds between identities, while I decolonize the body and relish in mysticism.